A Slave is not allowed to talk on the bus unless instructed to so by the Master.

 Non query commands may only send one of the three Prompt.

-When a Slave executed a command without errors it will send the OK Prompt.
-This also indicates that the Slave is ready to accept a new command.
+When a Slave has completed executing a command without errors it will send the OK Prompt.
+This also indicates that the Slave will not send anything else and is ready to accept a new command.

 The OK Prompt is also sent when a Slave gets selected by its own Address.
 By definition the Slave should send the OK Prompt within 0.5 seconds after receiving its own Address.